-- Please note that Northern Health does not review or approve emergency response plans (ERPs) unless there is a request made from the regulators or governing agencies (e.g. Oil and Gas Commission, National Energy Board, Ministry of Environment, Environmental Assessment Office, etc.).
-Northern Health also does not require that general stakeholder consultation/notification packages be sent to Northern Health. - Please make your site and project ERPs available to Northern Health in the event of an emergency to: - For Environmental assessment inquires and general government consultation questions pertaining to health please email the NH Office of Health and Resource Development at:
+- HEMBC@northernhealth.ca - Please note that Northern Health does not review or approve emergency response plans (ERPs) unless there is a request made from the regulators or governing agencies (e.g. Oil and Gas Commission, National Energy Board, Ministry of Environment, Environmental Assessment Office, etc.).
+Northern Health also does not require that general stakeholder consultation/notification packages be sent to Northern Health. - Please make your site and project ERPs available to Northern Health in the event of an emergency to: HEMBC@northernhealth.ca - For Environmental assessment inquires and general government consultation questions pertaining to health please email the NH Office of Health and Resource Development at: resource.development@northernhealth.ca